 It’s Spring Break time!
 Going south with your fellow students to party on a beach or travelling with your children for a week in the sun?
-Spring break is one of Canada’s favourite times to travel.
+Spring break is one of the most popular times for Canadians to travel.

 Whatever your reason for going south for spring break, you should be aware that you are travelling during one of the busiest times of the year, when border traffic volume increases and airports are jammed.
 Here are some tips to make your trip more enjoyable.